rdebusscher/payara-micro-course/demos/cdi/README.md

 ## App3

-- Producer methods of CDI beans (for Java built-in, initialization, and customization)
+- Producer method of CDI beans (for Java built-in, initialization, and customization)

 ## App4